 The scale should be just one of the many tools in your arsenal for tracking your progress, and you shouldn’t concentrate too much on it.

-Weight changes throughout the day, depending on what you have been drinking and eating, on bathroom breaks, on how dehydrated are you, etc…
+Weight changes throughout the day.
+It may vary based on what you have been drinking and eating, on bathroom breaks, on how dehydrated you are, etc…

-If you weigh yourself in the morning and then around noon again, you’ll notice that the scale is showing different things.
+If you weigh yourself in the morning and then around noon again, you’ll notice that the scale shows different things.

-The same pattern shows for different days of the week (based on your behavioural patterns in regards to food, sleep, hydration, alcohol, etc.), or, for women, the different weeks of your monthly cycle.
+You may notice the same pattern for different days of the week (based on your behavioral patterns in regards to food, sleep, hydration, alcohol, etc.), or, for women, the different weeks of your monthly cycle.

-While weighing yourself can be an important task in giving you information on how your body is changing, it’s important to look at dieting as a more general transformation, and to not measure your success with it only in pounds.
+While weighing yourself can be an indication of how your body is changing, it’s important to look at dieting as a more general transformation, and to not measure your success only in pounds.

 We recommend having at least 2 or 3 different ways to measure your progress, such as:

-- taking progress photos – as much as you might not feel like taking a “before” photo, later you’d regret not having one
+- Taking progress photos – as much as you might not feel like taking a “before” photo, later you’ll regret not having one

-- being mindful of other positive changes, f.e. clearer skin, better sleep, less inflammation, lower blood pressure, more stable blood sugar, and so on
+- Being mindful of other positive changes, such as clearer skin, better sleep, less inflammation, lower blood pressure, more stable blood sugar, and so on

 The scale isn’t an accurate reflection of your health and it cannot show you all the other positive changes that your body is going through.